Partnership Essentials: August 2018

 For predictable expenses that occur month after month, plan participants may benefit from predictable sources of income.
 As a leader in retirement plan services, we feel it’s essential to educate American workers about the power of having protected lifetime income for at least a part of their retirement portfolio.
 This would meet an important need, as 4 in 5 workers with a defined-contribution retirement plan are interested in guaranteed lifetime income options.2 Retirement plan providers can make a big difference by educating participants about their options and helping them make sense of which ones might be right for them.

-Retirement plan advisors can be part of the solution.
-The number one topic participants want to discuss with plan advisors is: “Whether I am on track for retirement.”3 Solving that riddle is dependent on the advisor’s ability to help estimate an individual’s future income needs and educate them about income strategies.
+Retirement plan professionals can be part of the solution.
+The number one topic participants want to discuss with plan professionals is: “Whether I am on track for retirement.”3 Solving that riddle is dependent on the professional's ability to help estimate an individual’s future income needs and educate them about income strategies.

-Employees of all income and asset levels could benefit from the help of appropriately licensed financial advisors, who are qualified to provide broad financial planning services.
-VALIC financial advisors meet or exceed industry standards, and with an average of 18 years of experience, they’ve built their careers around financial planning—including income planning.
+Employees of all income and asset levels could benefit from the help of appropriately licensed financial professionals, who are qualified to provide broad financial planning services.
+Our financial professionals meet or exceed industry standards, and with an average of 18 years of experience, they’ve built their careers around financial planning—including income planning.
 Equipped with our interactive retirement income planning solution, Retirement Pathfinder®, they can help participants build personalized retirement plans to fit their individual needs.

 Because when income is the outcome, other great results will follow.